We may earn a commission when you click on the affiliate links in this post.

 - Butter – Using a knife, cut butter into slices about a Tablespoon thick and place over top the corn in the crockpot.

-- Milk – You can use any type of milk like skim milk, 1%, 2%, or whole milk.
+- Milk – You can use any type of milk you have on hand – skim milk, 1%, 2%, or whole milk.

-- Cream cheese – I used 6 ounces but 8 ounces will work too.
-It will be more creamy!
+- Cream cheese – I used 6 ounces, but 8 ounces will definitely work, making it more creamy!

-- Sugar – Add a little sweetness to the slow cooker.
+- Sugar – Adds a little sweetness to the dish.

-- Salt and black pepper – Sprinkle as much or as little that you like.
+- Salt and black pepper – Sprinkle as much or as little as you like.

 Tips, Substitutions, and Variations

-- Make it thicker by using an immersion blender mixing the cream cheese or using heavy cream instead of milk.
+- Make it thicker by using an immersion blender to mix the cream cheese, or by using heavy cream instead of milk.

 - Add a little spice with cayenne pepper or cumin.

-- Parmesan cheese can be grated over top and melted or even sharp or cheddar cheese.
+- Parmesan cheese or sharp cheddar cheese can be grated over top and melted for added flavor and cheesiness.

 - Create a main dish using creamed corn in a casserole.
 Simply add corn muffin mix, butter, and flour.